MaxMakinen/MaxMakinen/README.md

 <div align="center" style="display: inline_block"><br>
   <h2>⚡️ A Few Quick Facts.</h2>
-  •  🔭 I’m currently working on: Making my own version of the printf function <br>
+  •  🔭 I’m currently working on: Making a simple raytracer in c <br>
   •  💬 Using: C <br>
   •  🌱 I’m learning: C, debugging  and testing all kinds of edge cases to faithfully recreate the originals behaviour <br>
   •  🐝 Board member of the Hive student organisation Hexagon <br>